Chase (House episode): Plot

 The episode, as its title suggests, is centered on Dr. Robert Chase, who is coping—both physically and mentally—and recuperating from his injuries suffered from being stabbed in the previous episode, "Nobody's Fault".

 Since his injury, Chase has been avoiding House and his work at Princeton-Plainsboro Teaching Hospital, instead undergoing physical therapy and what Foreman calls his "night-time version of it".
 Still on crutches, he is persuaded by Foreman to return to clinic duty, where he encounters a postulant complaining of sudden-onset left shoulder pain.
 In private, the patient admits to Chase that she's having second thoughts about her imminent vows to enter the convent.
 Chase suspects breast cancer or angina pectoris, and admits her.

 Wilson clears the patient of cancer, leaving her shoulder pain without a clear cause.
 House enters with the team and begins probing why Chase took this particular case.
 Chase leaves to avoid House's badgering, but not before House surmises that the patient has a fungal infection.

 Chase and the patient begin to connect further, finding a shared love of surfing and tenuous motivations to faith: Chase was driven to enter the seminary by his unstable family life, whereas the patient claims that no particular event is driving her to become a nun.
 She begins suffering from nausea and vomiting, ruling out fungal infection.
 Chase finds House on the mezzanine, attempting to pelt Taub with soda-filled water balloons, and again deflects House's questions about his motivations.

-Each member of House's team offers Chase sympathy and personal help, but Chase manages to avoid their professional help until the patient's foot goes numb.
-A round of team diagnostics leads to the prescription of calcium channel blockers, which prompts a seemingly-full recovery.
+Each member of House's team offers Chase sympathy and personal help, but Chase manages to avoid their help and always replies with "Just knowing you're there is enough for me".
+The patient's foot goes numb, and a round of team diagnostics leads to the conclusion of vasospasm and prescription of calcium channel blockers, which prompts a seemingly-full recovery.
 During her discharge, the patient admits to Chase that she is joining the nunnery because she was a nanny whose two-year-old charge was killed under her care.
 Chase tells her that she is running away.

 House accuses Chase of fearing real intimacy.
 Chase denies emotional involvement with his patient, but finds her on his doorstep that night.
 She tells Chase that he was right; the two kiss and go into his apartment.

 The next morning, the former postulant seems ready to abandon her convent plans.
 Their conversation in bed is interrupted by her suddenly developing a swollen neck and tinnitus, indicating a carotid artery dissection.
 Chase rushes her to the hospital, where House deduces that Chase and his patient spent the night together.
 Despite the team's opposition, House backs Chase as the best surgeon available to perform the emergency surgery, and the patient pulls through.
 When she wakes, she tells Chase that she saw the dead two-year-old while anesthetized.
+After the surgery Chase goes to House and tells him he found nodules in her neck, and House comes up with syphilis.